Eviltoastey/ligma-pong/README.md

 ```

 To compile the code while you are changing it.
-All changes will be compiled to main.html.
+All changes will be compiled the Build map.
+You can run the main.html file to play the game.

 # UML